Monchín Triana: International career

 As a Atlético Madrid player, he was eligible to play for the Madrid national team, and was part of the team that reached the final of the 1923-24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
 Triana scored two goals against Catalonia in the infamous final of the 1923-24 edition, which ended in a 4-4 draw, losing the replay 2-3 two days later.

 He played in one match for the Spain national football team in 1929.

 Death

 Monchín belonged to a well-to-do Catholic family in Madrid.
 Shortly after the 1936 coup, Republican militiamen showed up at their home claiming Triana and his two brothers, who were on the run.
 They appeared before the authorities and were imprisoned without trial at the Model Prison in Madrid.
-During one of the "sacas" carried out by leftist militiamen of the Frente Popular, on 7 November 1936, Monchín was taken out and shot, as part of the Paracuellos massacres, and his two brothers were also killed.
+During one of the "sacas" carried out by leftist militiamen of the Popular Front on 7 November 1936, Monchín was taken out and shot, as part of the Paracuellos massacres, and his two brothers were also killed.